Encryptior/EncryptiorDotNetApp/readme.md

 ## Pre-Built packages

 You can add your own installer project.
-There is a
+There is a pre-built version available here : [https://www.encryptior.com/#downloads](https://www.encryptior.com/#downloads)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [licence.txt](licence.txt) file for details